Cybersecurity Resource Center

 Key Dates for 2020 Filings

-- Regulated entities and licensed persons must file the Certification of Compliance for calendar year 2019 between January 1, 2020, and February 15, 2020.
+- Due to the outbreak of COVID-19, the deadline for Certification of Compliance for calendar year 2019 has been extended from its original deadline of April 15, 2020 to June 1, 2020.
+Regulated entities and licensed persons must file the Certification of Compliance for calendar year 2019 between January 1, 2020, and June 1, 2020.

 Covered Entities Do Not Need to File New Notices of Exemption